rhostem/ng2-simple-autocomplete/README.md

 # ng2-simple-autocomplete

+## <span style="color:red">&#9888;</span> This project is not maintained for now.

+There is serveral problems to use this component in latest Angular version and Angular CLI. (this component is developed in Angular 4.1.2).
+I don't have a plan to update this component for now.

+---

+## Features

 ng2-simple-autocomplete is autocomplete component for Angular.
 It mainly focuses on *asynchronous* search result from remote data.
 But it also supports static dataset.

-## Features

 - Variable properties and event bindings.
 - 2-way binding.